Inside Scoop | Travel

 What is a Medical Mission?

-The term “medical mission” does not have any religious connection unless you want it to.
-It is a general phrase that refers to medical professionals volunteering in underserved areas and populations to provide free medical services.
+The term “medical mission” does not have a religious connection unless you want it to.
+It’s a general phrase that refers to medical professionals volunteering in underserved areas and populations to provide free medical services.

-Nurses can volunteer with many wonderful organizations to donate their time and services to many different organizations, including religiously affiliated organizations, non-profits, for-profit, government, and non-government organizations (NGOs).
-The best organization to choose is one that matches your purpose, price, and is aligned with your goals.
+Nurses can donate their time and services by volunteering with many wonderful organizations, including religiously affiliated organizations, nonprofits, for-profit, government, and non-government organizations (NGOs).
+The best organization to choose is one that matches your purpose, price, and goals.

-If you serve with any organization other than a religiously affiliated group, there will be no proselyting or mention of any religion.
+If you serve with an organization that doesn’t have religious affiliations, there will be no proselyting.
 If you choose to combine your personal spiritual or faith-related interests with a religious group, your group activities may include prayers, spiritual messages, and collaboration with churches.

 The term medical mission, however, is generally focused on using your medical skills to help others with medical needs.